Babies Sleeping On The Side: What Happens If They Do And How To Stop It

 4. Risk of choking:

-Sleeping on the side creates torsioniXTwisting of a part due to an applied force in the windpipe (trachea) that can make breathing difficult for the baby.
-Also, it can result in the accumulation of regurgitated foodiXSwallowed food brought back from a person’s stomach to their mouth around the tracheal opening, posing a choking hazard.
+Sleeping on the side creates torsioniTwisting of a part due to an applied force in the windpipe (trachea) that can make breathing difficult for the baby.
+Also, it can result in the accumulation of regurgitated foodiSwallowed food brought back from a person’s stomach to their mouth around the tracheal opening, posing a choking hazard.
 This also happens during tummy sleeping – a position to which your baby may topple during side-sleeping.
 These positions increase the risk of sudden infant death syndrome (SIDS) (5).
 Moreover, a safe and exclusive sleep environment is crucial for babies; co-sleeping or bed-sharing may increase the risk of SIDS.

 Treatment: Do not allow the infant to sleep on his side to prevent choking and SIDS.
 Additionally, providing the baby with a pacifier during sleep may lower the likelihood of SIDS.